Jainam1673/AI-Lead-Scoring-and-Enrichment-Dashboard/VIDEO_SCRIPT.md

 **[Show title slide with project name]**

-> "Hi, I'm Jainam Patel, and I'm presenting my AI Lead Scoring & Enrichment Dashboard for the Caprae Capital AI-Readiness Challenge."
+> "Hi, I'm Jainam Jadav, and I'm presenting my AI Lead Scoring & Enrichment Dashboard for the Caprae Capital AI-Readiness Challenge."

 > "Instead of replicating SaaSQuatchLeads' scraping functionality, I identified the critical missing piece: **What do you do with thousands of raw scraped leads?**"